• Skip to primary navigation

 • ½ teaspoon kosher salt

-• 1 cup 2% greek yogurt or sour cream, light or regular
+• 1 cup 2% plain greek yogurt or sour cream, light or regular

 • 8 tablespoons unsalted butter melted and cooled slightly